 You may feel helpless and experience a sense of loss of control, which can lead to anger and depression.
 You may express feelings of guilt that you are somehow responsible for the child’s death.
 For example, you may believe that the death was due to your inability to carry a baby to term, to being carriers of a genetic defect, or because your actions may have in some way contributed to the death.
-While memories of your child will always remain with you, your sense of well being will gradually return and you will be able to attend to the tasks of living.
+While memories of your child will always remain with you, your sense of well-being will gradually return and you will be able to attend to the tasks of living.

 Uniqueness of Grief

 Everyone will grieve differently: mothers, fathers, grandparents, children, and other family members and caregivers.
 Some participants may think that others do not understand how they feel, or believe no one cares as much as they do.
 One parent may measure the partner’s expressions of grief against his or her own.
-Gender, role relationships and cultural background may contribute to unique as well as common characteristics of parental grief.
+Gender, role relationships and cultural background may contribute to differences in characteristics of parental grief.
 There is no right or wrong way to grieve.

 Parental grief is often misunderstood.
 Misconceptions hinder understanding and acceptance.
 Among these misconceptions is the view of grief as an episode, rather than a lifelong continuous experience.
 Grief cannot be plotted on a timeline, with a beginning and end date, but rather is a timeless and boundless phenomenon that changes with time.
 Grief is also sometimes seen as a way of letting go, or detaching, rather than as a way to keep connected with the deceased child.
 Many people assume the goal is to reach some final resolution or acceptance; instead, grief tends to be a lifelong process.
 In addition, grief is sometimes avoided, whereas it is necessary for healing.

 Healthy vs. Complicated Grief